quodlibetor/diesel-derive-newtype/README.md

 `ToSql`, `FromSql`, `FromSqlRow`, `Queryable`, `AsExpression` and `QueryId` for the single-field tuple struct ([NewType][]) it is applied to.

+The goal of this project is that you:

-This should be enough for you to use newtypes anywhere you would use their underlying types within Diesel.
+* should be enough for you to use newtypes anywhere you would use their underlying types within Diesel. (plausibly successful)
+* Should get the same compile-time guarantees when using your newtypes as expression elements in Diesel as you do in other rust code (not successful, see Limitations, below.)

 [NewType]: https://aturon.github.io/features/types/newtype.html